SaleemShahdi/SystemsProgramming_EC1/README.md

+My submitted code is in submission/kernel.c
+My submitted makefile is in submission/makefile
+My writeup is in submission/Writeup.pdf
+Assignment description is below for convenience:

 **CS 214 Extra Credit 2: Advanced C Kernel (100 points)**

 The goal of this assignment is to continue becoming familiar with C kernels as well as perform a small performance analysis study of your kernel.
 Recall from assignment 2 that a kernel is a function or library you call from a higher level language, such Python or Java.
 Your task is to write a C kernel that is equivalent to a Python function and measure the performance differences between them.
 In addition to handing in programming code, you will hand in a write up that documents the performance difference between the C kernel and the Python version.